Table of Contents:

 When you charge the battery up for the first time, it is normal for the BMS to trigger OVP (over-voltage protection).
 This OVP is triggered because the BMS monitored the level of each cell and stops charging if the voltage is too high.
 When OVP occurs, the cell balancer is simultaneously working, bleeding energy from only the completely full cells, so that all 16 cells can charge as a group.

-The initial balancing process is slow and typically takes about 10 to 15 charge cycles before perfect cell balancing has occured.
+The initial balancing process is slow and typically takes about 10 to 15 charge cycles before perfect cell balancing has occurred.
 Cells are considered perfectly balanced when the voltage deviation is within 30mv, as indicated on the cell voltages battery screen.
 Cell imbalances on brand new, fully charged batteries can reach as high as 250mv.
 This is normal and no cause for concern.
 The only time to worry is if there is a large difference at a state of charge between 95% ~ 5%.

 BMS Screen Display